ReconfigureIO/UX/docs/source/tutorial_1_hist_parallel.rst

 * Test our histogram example using ``go test``
 * Run through our tooling workflow using ``reco`` to check, simulate and deploy a build image to a cloud FPGA
 * Step through the code to see how it is structured

+**We will use our parallelized histogram example in this tutorial, in which a block of memory is filled with sample data before an FPGA is put to work classifying the samples into bins.
+The contents of each bin is then read out, providing the data required to draw a histogram.**

 From here, we're assuming you've already set up your account and :ref:`installed and authenticated <install>` ``reco`` – if you don't have an account yet, please visit our `website <https://reconfigure.io/sign-up>`_.